Driver Friendly DOT Physical Exam in Cambridge

 Preparing for Your Physical

-A DOT physical at Comprehensive Health Clinics costs $85 and only takes about 30 minutes.
+A DOT physical at Comprehensive Health Clinics takes about 30 minutes.
 We accept cash, all major credit cards, and company checks.
 To prepare for the exam, compile all your medical records, put together a list of any medical conditions you’ve been diagnosed with, prepare a list of medications and the name of the prescribing doctor, and take note of any medical devices that you require.

 On the day of the exam, you'll have to bring all of this with you.
 Here's a checklist of things you should bring (where applicable):